Factors to Consider Before Disinheriting a Child

 In Louisiana, you can't disinherit children who are 23 years of age or younger, or children of any age who, because of mental incapacity or physical infirmity, are permanently incapable of taking care of themselves or managing their finances at the time of the decedent's death.

-Unfortunately in some ways, Hollywood has managed to "glamorize" the idea of disinheritance since often times in the movies or on TV we see the threat of disinheritance or actual disinheritance as the main plot or a subplot in a movie or commercial.
+Unfortunately in some ways, Hollywood has managed to "glamorize" the idea of disinheritance since often times in the movies or on TV we see the disinheritance as the main plot or a subplot in a movie or commercial.

 5 Factors to Consider in Disinheritance